andreaabellera/Prosimm/README.md

 - [Andrea](https://github.com/andreaabellera): The Developer
 - Jane: The Designer
 - Lyka: The Demo Star
-- Yu Han: The Artist
+- Yu Han: The Drawist